programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 # Understanding Neural Networks

 How exactly do artificial neurons work?
 Rather than diving directly into training them, it is helpful to first gain a broader understanding of their infrastructure.

-Let's say we are interested in a simple task such as determining if an image is a picture of a square or triangle.
+Let's say we are interested in a simple task, such as determining if an image is a picture of a square or triangle.
 If you have done any kind of coding, you will know that most programs solve this by processing a sequence of steps.
 Loops and statements (such as `for`, `while` and `if`) allow our program to have branches that simulate logical thinking.
 In the case of determining whether an image contains a shape, we could code our program to count the number of sides and display "square" if it finds four, or "triangle" if it finds three.
 Distinguishing between geometric objects may seem like a relatively simple task, but it requires a programmer to not only define a shape's characteristics but also implement logic that discerns those characteristics.
 This becomes increasingly difficult as we run into scenarios where distinctions between images are more complex.
 For instance, look at the following images:

 {% include figure.html filename="cat.jpg" alt="An image of a small cat at the bottom of a set of stairs looking directly at the camera" caption="Figure 1.
 A picture of a cat" %}
 {% include figure.html filename="dog.jpg" alt="A picture of a dog outside holding a rose in its mouth staring directly at the camera" caption="Figure 2.
 A picture of a dog" %}